teamfact/hcp-iot-api-node/README.md

 	 }).
 	 catch(function(error) { console.log(error) });
 ```
+Every time you want something to run sync, just put the code in the `then` function and return the promise.

-More on Promises can be found [here](https://promise-nuggets.github.io/).
+More on promises can be found [here](https://promise-nuggets.github.io/).

 ## Remote Device Management Service (RDMS)

-The [Remote Device Management Service](https://help.hana.ondemand.com/iot/frameset.htm?c4477ad35f1c405fb9364f279f24d973.html) is used to programatically administrate devices, device types, message types, etc.
+The IoT Services Cockit inside HCP contains a user interface to manage devices, device types, message types, etc. The [Remote Device Management Service](https://help.hana.ondemand.com/iot/frameset.htm?c4477ad35f1c405fb9364f279f24d973.html) can be used to programatically do the administration without the need to access the cockpit.
+Especially in big projects it may be a good solution to store the definition of message types, etc. as code fragements in one central place with versioning support (e.g. git).

 ### Setup

 The RDMS always needs the users HCP username and password for authentication.
+This information needs to be given when initializing a new object.

 ```js
 var API = require("hcp-iot-api");